matearg/.config/README.md

 # .config
-Here I will put all mi config files :)
+Here I will put all mi dotfiles :)